Our Mission is to provide art experiences for all ages and to offer support and creative opportunities for local artists.

 Vice-President

-Liliana Becerra Castillo – Member at Large – Lily is a Latina mother of 2 high school students whose husband works at a local manufacturing facility.
+Lily is a Latina mother of 2 college students whose husband works at a local manufacturing facility.
 She co-instructs the ESL class and helps us connect with the Spanish speaking community through art and cultural activities.
-She studies Business Administration, is a volunteer at the Food Shelf in Jackson & Heron Lake.
-Lily also volunteers at the Des Moines Valley Health & Human Services - Community Health Planner.
+She studies Business Administration, is a volunteer at the Food Shelf in Jackson and the Des Moines Valley Health & Human Services - Community Health Planner.
+Lily also volunteers with various non-profit organizations and helps the community through donations.
+She holds a degree in Human Resources Management and works as a professional pet groomer.

 Secretary